 The SDF itself is an ad hoc paramilitary force.
 Its legal authority is not recognized internationally.
 Kurdish political authorities have expressed no interest in assuming responsibility for the captives.
 And in any case, there is no internationally recognized Kurdish state, and there is opposition to anything that might give them the trappings of sovereignty.
-Turkey would certainly oppose any k Twelve French nationals and at least one German national were turned over to the Iraqi authorities, reportedly with the agreement of the home countries. arrangement that formalized international arrangements with the Kurds.
+Turkey would certainly oppose any arrangement that formalized international arrangements with the Kurds.
 As with Iraq and Syria, there is also the question of whether the contributing countries would thereby incur some responsibility for the conditions of captivity and ultimate fate of those held.